 The song you pick plays a big part in delivering the desired emotional effect.
 Many people opt for a somber or nostalgic tune for their memorial video.
 Others may prefer an upbeat, uplifting melody.
 A good guide for choosing the right song is to think about this person’s personality and what he/she would have liked.
 You can also go for a combination of two songs to portray a mix of emotions.

-Some popular song choices are:
+Some popular song choices for a funeral are:

 - Somewhere Over the Rainbow – Israel “IZ” Kamakawiwoʻole